zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 * show what height at which you had a claim to the winning part of the probabilistic value.
 * You pay a safety deposit.
 * this potential winner gets added to a list of potential winners, or this increases the priority of your existing ownership claim.
-* you can only do this if your sortition clain will have the highest priority.
+* you can only do this if your sortition claim will have the highest priority.

 3) sortition evidence